 Shave or Spray at a Shopping Centre

-It’s our 17th Shavathon this year – come and celebrate with us – bring your family members, friends or colleagues along to shave or spray in solidarity with cancer Survivors, on Saturday, 29 February 2020 – a few shopping centres will also be hosting events on Sunday, 1st March 2020 * (* only certain venues).
+It’s our 18th Shavathon this year – come and celebrate with us – bring your family members, friends or colleagues along to shave or spray in solidarity with cancer Survivors.
+We’re doing things a little differently this year, to make sure all COVID-19 regulations are in place and will be holding various events from Saturday, 27 February 2021 until Saturday, 27 March 2021 (extended to May 2021).

 Stencils are available to add flair when you spray your hair and you can also show your support by making a hair donation which will be used to make wigs for cancer Survivors.
-Limited edition CANSA Wraps will be sold for R50 per wrap.
+Limited edition CANSA Headwear will be sold for R50 per item.

 Limited edition badges of honour will be given to those who make hair donations of 25 cm or longer.